ethklein/twitter-bot/README.md

 # twitter-bot
 automating the process of tweeting

-Made using Javascript

-Frameworks: NodeJS & twit (NodeJS Twitter API Client)
+Made using Javascript, NodeJS, & twit (NodeJS Twitter API Client)

 Automation of specific tasks on twitter, including:
   - Tweeting new followers